rdehaan/KRR-course-2021/hw1/description.md

 In this assignment, you will show how to modify the ASP encoding that you constructed for assignments (a) and (b) to include the following additional constraint.

 The additional constraint is that on each day, each intersection must be reachable from each other intersection by roads that are not being repaired on that day.
-So for example, all roads connected to some intersection may not all be repaired on the same day (because that intersection cannot be reached on that day from the other intersections).
+So for example, all road segments connected to some intersection may not all be repaired on the same day (because that intersection cannot be reached on that day from the other intersections).

+*Note:* when a road segment is being repaired, it cannot be used in either direction.
+(In other words, for we are assuming that all repairs of a road segment block traffic in both ways.)

+*Note:* the reachability constraint is sensitive to one-way roads.
+For example, in the very simple road network with two intersections *a* and *b*, and only a one-way road from *a* to *b*, *b* is reachable from *a* but *a* is not reachable from *b*.

 Explain clearly what you will modify in and add to your previous program, and why the (optimal) answer sets for the new program correspond to the problem with this additional constraint.